Trauma in Everyday Life:

 Sponsored by the Wisconsin Institute for Peace and Conflict Studies

-Madison College and the Wisconsin Institute for Peace and Conflict Studies are pleased to invite scholars and community members to submit papers and presentations for a one-day conference on topics related to peace and conflict.
-We especially welcome students to participate.
+Madison College and the Wisconsin Institute for Peace and Conflict Studies are pleased to invite scholars (students and faculty members) and community members to participate in our annual conference on topics related to peace and conflict.
 This year’s theme will center on trauma and trauma-informed practices.

 Keynote Speakers: Arno Michaelis and Pardeep Kaleka